 It has been our experience that baby goats are quite susceptible to constipation, which can cause a wide variety of symptoms.
 I’d like to suggest that you go to the dropdown for Constipation right away and become familiar with that problem as soon as possible.
 A quick enema has saved many lives at our place.Returning to the herd

 Most people use a delivery stall or some favorite place for delivering babies.
 This is definitely a good idea, for reasons of health and sanitation.
 It is then a good idea to move the doe and babies into a new cleaned stall after the afterbirth has been passed.
-They should stay there, separated from the rest of the herd, for two or three days in order for Mom and the babies to "bond" and for the babies to gain sufficient strength to mix with the others without being trampled or in other ways injured.
+They should stay there, separated from the rest of the herd, for one to three days in order for Mom and the babies to "bond" and for the babies to gain sufficient strength to mix with the others without being trampled or in other ways injured.
 Then, if they are going to be raised by their mother and you don’t observe any problems with the kids, they can safely join the larger group.

 More topics in depthCleft palate